clifflaschet/MovieRecommender/README.md

 You can **contact** me through my [LinkedIn page](https://nl.linkedin.com/in/cliff-laschet-91164195).

 ##Running the pre-built artifact
-An out of the box runnable artifact is provided in the `/dist` directory, and can be started by executing the command below, provided you have a recent version of Java installed on your system.
+An out of the box runnable JAR artifact is provided in the `/dist` directory, and can be started by executing the command below, provided you have a recent version of Java installed on your system.
+Please be aware that the JAR requires the `movies.csv` and `ratings.csv` files to be located in the same directory, which are available in the root directory of this repo and can be downloaded separately.

 ```
 java -jar MovieRecommender.jar